What are Life Groups?

 We have an unstructured approach, but often include worship songs and time for sharing.
 We attempt to understand and experience Ignatian spirituality as well as engaging with historic and present injustice, especially as it regards race, in our culture.

-led by: Joyce Lee and Marco Kitagawa Pedroso
+led by: Marco & Miho Kitagawa Pedroso and Abby Jensen

 led by: Deborah and Tim Zenor-Davis